cosmos/governance/proposals/2021-05-gravity-bridge-deployment/README.md

 ## Cosmos, Ethereum, and Gravity

 Gravity is a secure and highly efficient bridge between EVM and Cosmos SDK-based blockchains.
-At a high-level, Gravity enables token transfers from Ethereum to the Cosmos Hub and back again, by locking up tokens on the Ethereum side and minting equivalent tokens on the Cosmos side.
+At a high-level, Gravity enables token transfers from Ethereum to the Cosmos Hub and back again by locking tokens on the Ethereum side and minting equivalent tokens on the Cosmos side.

 Gravity is completely non-custodial.
 Control of the bridge mirrors the active validator set on the Cosmos SDK-based chain, and validator stake on Cosmos can be slashed for misbehavior involving the Gravity bridge.